Registering Ubuntu 20.04, 22.04 and 24.04 Clients

-This section contains information about registering clients running Ubuntu 20.04 LTS and 22.04 LTS operating systems.
+This section contains information about registering clients running Ubuntu 20.04 LTS, 22.04 LTS and 24.04 LTS operating systems.

 Bootstrapping is supported for starting Ubuntu clients and performing initial state runs such as setting repositories and performing profile updates.
 However, the root user on Ubuntu is disabled by default, so to use bootstrapping, you require an existing user with sudo privileges for Python.